AlecTroemel/notes/java.md

 # Java Web
 ### Polymorphism
-Abstract classes and methods are inherited and implimented in children classes.
-This logical tree shows a heirarchy of functionality.
+Abstract classes and methods are inherited and implemented in children classes.
+This logical tree shows a heerarchy of functionality.